Report unwanted noise from retail, commercial or industrial premises

 What you need to do

-Please note, there are some premises or land that due to the property or land ownership, fall outside our authority.
-It’s the responsibility of other authorities to regulate, for example state government operations.
-In such cases we will refer you to the relevant authority.
+Note, some premises or land fall outside our authority due to the ownership of the property or land.
+This makes it the responsibility of other authorities to regulate, for example state government operations.
+In these cases we’ll refer you to the relevant authority.

 Further information